samlentz/Apple-Watch-Strava-Parse-Viz/README.md

 1. Use pip to install matplotlib and json5

-2. Run with stravaparse.py using parameters listed below
+2. Run with stravaparse.py using optional parameters listed below

 --file or -f filename.json